udany/agora/README.md

 within it are the two core locations `api` and `client`.

 ### Api
-No surprises here, all the js files within the `routes` folder are registered by default on startup, if there's need, you may edit the `registerApi()` function over at `index.js` to alter this behavior.
+No surprises here, all the js and ts files within the `routes` folder are registered by default on startup, if there's need, you may edit the `registerApi()` function over at `index.js` to alter this behavior.